Structural similarity index measure: SSIMPLUS

 The SSIMPLUS index is based on SSIM and is a commercially available tool.
 It extends SSIM's capabilities, mainly to target video applications.
 It provides scores in the range of 0–100, linearly matched to human subjective ratings.
 It also allows adapting the scores to the intended viewing device, comparing video across different resolutions and contents.

 According to its authors, SSIMPLUS achieves higher accuracy and higher speed than other image and video quality metrics.
 However, no independent evaluation of SSIMPLUS has been performed, as the algorithm itself is not publicly available.

 cSSIM

-In order to further investigate the standard discrete SSIM from a theoretical perspective, the continuous SSIM (cSSIM) has been introduced and studied in the context of Radial basis function interpolation.
+In order to further investigate the standard discrete SSIM from a theoretical perspective, the continuous SSIM (cSSIM) has been introduced and studied in the context of radial basis function interpolation.

+SSIMULACRA

+SSIMULACRA and SSIMULACRA2 are variants of SSIM developed by Cloudinary with the goal of fitted to subjective opinion data.
+The variants operate in XYB color space and combine MS-SSIM with two types of asymmetric error maps for blockiness/ringing and smoothing/blur, common compression artifacts.
+SSIMULACRA2 is part of libjxl, the reference implementation of JPEG XL.

 Other simple modifications

 The r* cross-correlation metric is based on the variance metrics of SSIM.
 It's defined as r*(x, y) = σ_{xy}/σ_{x}σ_{y} when σ_{x}σ_{y} ≠ 0, 1 when both standard deviations are zero, and 0 when only one is zero.
 It has found use in analyzing human response to contrast-detail phantoms.

 SSIM has also been used on the gradient of images, making it "G-SSIM".
 G-SSIM is especially useful on blurred images.

 The modifications above can be combined.
 For example, 4-G-r* is a combination of 4-SSIM, G-SSIM, and r*.
 It is able to reflect radiologist preference for images much better than other SSIM variants tested.